tylerharter/cs301-projects/fall19/p8/stage1.md

 ```

 Also, keep the value returned by `get_raw_movies` in a variable.
 You
-should not call the function more often than necessary.
+should not call the function more often than necessary (in other
+words, keep the returned data structures in a variable to re-use for
+multiple questions).

 #### Question 6: how many genres did the movie at index 0 have?